 We’re officially in the fourth quarter of the year.
 Have you made good progress towards your annual goals?
-There’s just a little time left to hit your objectives.
-This reminds me of one of those football games where it’s in the 4th quarter and your favorite team is down.
+There’s just a little time left to hit your OKRs (aka, objectives and key results).

 Speaking of football, let me share a quick story about someone you may have heard of… Tom Brady.